hashicorp/terraform/website/source/docs/providers/ibmcloud/r/infra_virtual_guest.html.markdown

 }
 ```

-Create a new virtual guest using block device template.
+In the following example, you can create a virtual guest using a block device template.

 ```hcl
 resource "ibmcloud_infra_virtual_guest" "terraform-sample-BDTGroup" {